pinnaculum/aioipfs/README.rst

     pip install aioipfs

-By default the *json* module from the standard Python library is used to decode JSON messages, but orjson_ will be used if installed:
+By default the *json* module from the standard Python library is used to decode JSON messages, but orjson_ will be used if it is installed:

 .. code-block:: shell